-Agitation is a common behavioral problem that can occur after traumatic brain injury.
-Typically it appears during the early stages of brain injury recovery, but it can also develop later in the TBI recovery timeline, affecting many daily functions and overall quality of life.
+Agitation is a common behavioral complication that can occur after traumatic brain injury.
+Typically, agitation develops during the early stages of brain injury recovery.
+However, this complication can also develop later in the TBI recovery timeline, affecting many daily functions and overall quality of life.

 Causes of Agitation After Traumatic Brain Injury